 To support the business case, show some Quick Wins or Proofs of Concept.
 Quick Wins can be achieved through service or account recovery examples or by listening to customers at a specific touchpoint, making improvements, and showing ROI.
 To help build your case, focus on what’s important to the customer as well as to the business; use a critical touchpoint or moment of truth as your stepping stone.
 Baby steps.
 Small, yet impactful, examples – tangible value – for the big win.

 Customer Immersion.
 Walking in customers’ shoes has become a cliché in our world, but that’s what customer immersion programs are all about.
-Have executives experience what customers experience when they (try to) do business with you.
+Have executives live a day in the lives of their customers and experience what customers experience when they (try to) do business with your brand.
 This can be eye-opening, for sure!

 Customer Stories.
-Tell their stories, whether it’s what needs they are trying to fulfill, how they interact with the company, what their experiences are, or what the brand means to them.
-Use their comments (verbatims) from surveys or social media to bring their stories to life.
-As strange as it may sound, humanize them.
+Tell their stories, whether it’s what needs they are trying to fulfill or problems they are trying to solve, how they interact with the company, what their experiences are, or what the brand means to them.
+Use their comments from surveys or social media or record some customer interviews to bring their stories to life.
+Create a customer advisory board that meets regularly to tell stories and to provide feedback.
+As strange as it may sound, humanize the customer.
 Humanize their experiences.

 These tips will help you appeal to both the emotional and the rational sides for your executives, a one-two punch that ought to get them focusing on the right thing: your customers.

 Here’s an uncomfortable – yet indisputable – truth: you are in business to create and to nurture customers.
 Without customers – and especially without employees to create your products and to serve your customers – you have no business.
 Regardless of company size, region, industry, etc., you are in business for the customer, because of the customer.